catamphetamine/anychan/README.md

 	// or convert those  attachment URLs from relative URLs to
 	// absolute URLs (like "https://website.net/images/abc.jpg"),
 	// otherwise those URLs wouldn't work (for obvious reasons).
-	// So, when `captchan` is hosted not on the "main" domain
+	// So, when `anychan` is hosted not on the "main" domain
 	// but rather on one of the "backup" domains, it should have
 	// a way of knowing that it's still a "legitimate" domain
 	// so that it could leave relative attachment URLs as they are.